Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

-\item The efficiency of supernova feedback as a cusp-core transformation mechanism is strongly dependent of the energy released relative to the change of potential energy in the halo from being cuspy to cored \cite{Read2005,Penarrubia:2012bb,Katz2018,Burger2021}.
+Furthermore, to distinguish between SIDM and CDM, it will be important to determine the relative efficacy of baryons and dark matter in driving core formation as a function of halo mass.
+The efficiency of supernova feedback as a cusp-core transformation mechanism is strongly dependent of the energy released relative to the change of potential energy in the halo from being cuspy to cored \cite{Read2005,Penarrubia:2012bb,Katz2018,Burger2021}.
 The efficiency peaks at around $M_h\sim10^{11}$M$_\odot$, just around the upper mass end of dwarf galaxies, and drops sharply towards higher and lower masses \cite{DiCintio2014,Chan2015}.
 For smaller dwarf galaxies, the stellar-to-halo mass ratio is expected to be too low to be efficient at forming large cores \cite{Robles2017} (although see Ref.\cite{Read2016}).
 On the other hand, in the SIDM scenario with $\sigma/m_\text{DM} \sim1$ cm$^2/$g, cores of a size comparable to the scale radius of the halo are expected across all masses \cite{Rocha13} \red{in the core expansion phase.
 In the core collapse phase, we would expect much greater diversity in the values of the slopes as discussed in this section.
 For the lowest concentration halos or halos with larger $V_{\rm max}$ where the cross section is small enough, we could have cored halos.
 For smaller mass halos or for halos with high concentrations or more tidally-stripped halos, one would expect slopes between 0 and -2 depending on the size of the core and the radius at which we are able to measure the slopes.} Unambiguously identifying and characterizing sizeable cores for stellar masses $\lesssim10^6$M$_\odot$ is a promising avenue to constrain physical mechanisms of core formation (see top panel of Fig.~\ref{fig:cdm_vs_sidm}).

-\item Cores formed due to DM self-interactions and due to supernova feedback have been shown to be widely degenerate (when it comes to the shape of the density profile, see Ref.\cite{Burger2021b}).
-However, the supernova-driven gas blowouts that are responsible for expanding the orbits of DM particles to create cores need to be impulsive (relative to the orbital timescales), while self-interactions are effectively an adiabatic process of energy redistribution leading to the formation of cores \cite{PG,Burger2019,Burger2021}.
-This intrinsically different nature leads to distinct signatures in the orbits of stars: shells in phase space are formed in the impulsive SN-feedback scenario, while they are not present in the SIDM case \cite{Burger2019}; see bottom panel of Fig.~\ref{fig:cdm_vs_sidm}.
-The presence (or absence) of such shells in the stellar distribution of dwarf galaxies with confirmed cores would strengthen (weaken) the supernova feedback scenario as the main mechanism of core formation.
+A key challenge for this program is to quantify how the various hydrodynamic recipes for star formation and feedback affect predictions on halo density profiles \cite{azartash2024}.